gdtyra/gdtyra.github.io/index.md

 I ramped up by writing standard security review documentation of the system, and then my main body of work was implementing the "proxy" calculation and lookup.
 The "proxy" lookup table was a hierarchical table keyed by site attributes like geographic location and type of site.
 It was populated with averages of real energy usage data we had and then used for estimates to fill in any gaps in the actual data prior to delivery to downstream systems.

 ### Team
 This was a small team consisting of 3 engineers, an SDM, and a product manager.
-I was the 3rd engineer temporarily joining the team to help them hit their timelines.
+I was the 3rd engineer temporarily joining the team to help them stay on schedule.

 ## Sustainability: Packaging (2018 - 2020)
 ### Products
-When I joined, this team owned a packaging certification system and website used by Amazon vendors to certify their products against packaging standards like "frustration-free" and "ships-in-own-container" (not overboxed).
-They also owned an almost-launched service that determined whether given inventory was eligible for donation (e.g. not hazmat, not expired, not recalled, among others).
+When I joined, this team owned a packaging certification system and website used by Amazon vendors to certify their products against packaging standards like "frustration-free" and "ships-in-own-container" (not over-boxed).
+They also owned an almost-launched service that determined whether given inventory was eligible for donation (e.g. not hazardous, not expired, not recalled, among others).

 After I joined, much of the team's focus turned toward building a new system to begin replacing the existing packaging certification system which was not well understood, buggy, and brittle.
 This initiative was driven by a need to allow certifications and a more granular inventory level than the system currently supported.